 Adults: $40 | Youth: (10-17): $20(with paying adult) All ages and skill levels welcome.
 Advance reservations required.
 Space is limited for a more personalized experience.

 The PhotoWalks Guide to Successful Photography is included in the tour price.
 This e-booklet provides valuable information on maximizing your photography skills and user-friendly explanations of camera functions.

 Schedule: Tuesday: 10:15am - 11:45pm, Saturday: 10am - 11:30am. *For private, customized or group tours(with or without photo tips), please call (617) 851-2273 or email firstname.lastname@example.org.

-Meeting Point: Shaw Memorial, the bronze sculpture directly across the street from the gold domed State House on the corner of Beacon and Park Streets.
+Meeting Point: Shaw Memorial - directly across the street from the gold-domed Massachusetts State House near the corner of Beacon and Park Streets.

 Parking: Boston Common Garage